redhat-openinfra-lab/openinfra-docs/docs/index.md

 This site is created using MKDocs.
 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Pre-Requisites

-Local client must have python and git.
-After installing python, use pip to install the mkdocs and mkdocs-material packages.
-It is not required, but using VS Code makes updating the documents easy and integrates with GitHub nicely.

 ## Update the Site or Add Documentation

 The documentation is hosted in GitHub at https://github.com/redhat-openinfra-lab/openinfra-docs.